jeffharrell/minicart/README.md

         paypal.minicart.render({
             strings: {
                 button: "Caisse",
-                subtotal: "Total ",
+                subtotal: "Total:",
-                shipping: "ne comprend pas les frais de port et d'impôt" }
+                discount: "Réduction:"
+                processing: "Traitement"
+            }
         });
     </script>

-The currency symbol will be automatically adjusted based on the currency_code setting of your button.
+The currency symbol will be automatically adjusted based on the `currency_code` setting of your button.